Albert Einstein College of Medicine and John Theurer Cancer Center Receive $6.4 Million NIH Grant to Identify Breast Cancer Biomarkers

 Available for logged-in reporters only

-Newswise — November 28, 2017—(BRONX, NY)—Researchers at Albert Einstein College of Medicine, part of Montefiore, and Hackensack Meridian Health John Theurer Cancer Center at Hackensack University Medical Center have secured a five-year, $6.4 million grant from the National Institutes of Health (NIH) to identify biomarkers that can predict which women with pre-cancerous tissue in their breast will develop invasive breast cancer.
+Newswise — Researchers at Albert Einstein College of Medicine, part of Montefiore, and Hackensack Meridian Health John Theurer Cancer Center at Hackensack University Medical Center have secured a five-year, $6.4 million grant from the National Institutes of Health (NIH) to identify biomarkers that can predict which women with pre-cancerous tissue in their breast will develop invasive breast cancer.
 This research could help personalize treatment and improve outcomes for tens of thousands of women each year.

 Ductal carcinoma in situ (DCIS)—increasingly detected thanks to the widespread use of mammography—is a precursor of invasive breast cancer (IBC).
 Approximately 50,000 women are diagnosed with the disease each year.
 When untreated, between 14 and 53 percent of patients develop IBC in the three decades following diagnosis.
 Unfortunately, it’s not possible to tell which DCIS patients will go on to develop IBC.
 As a result, individual women are often over- or under-treated—either suffering debilitating radiation or chemotherapy treatments they do not need, or skipping potentially life-saving therapies.